 GPUs’ greatest problem is not that they fail to perform after a length of time.
 Rather they become outdated quickly.

 So, therefore, they’re fine to buy used – especially higher-end cards.
-Updating an ancient PC with a new GPU is one of the best ways to boost its performance power instantly, and a used unit from a couple of years ago would be extremely inexpensive.
+Updating an ancient PC with a new GPU is one of the best ways to boost its performance power instantly, and a used unit from a couple of years ago would be rather inexpensive.

 The biggest risk you’d run into buying used is getting a non-working unit or possibly a card used in heavy cryptocurrency mining.
 The unit would likely still be usable in the latter case, albeit with lower performance than expected.